MohdRasmil7/Document-SmartSummarizer-QuizGenerator-using-LLM/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies specified in the `requirements.txt` file.
-3. Run the app script to start the chatbot.
+3. Run the app script to start the Assistant.
+4. Upload your pdf document and select the option that you want.

 ## Technologies Used